-Support each employee in preparing for and seeing a future that works for them (and you).
+Support each associate in preparing for and seeing a future that works for them (and you).

-The company does poorly regarding promoting from within.
-We had internal candidates who could have stepped in and done the job quite nicely.
+does poorly

+regarding promoting

+from within.

+We had internal

+candidates who

+could have stepped in

+and done the job

+quite nicely.

 There was no clear direction for those who didn't know what they wanted to do.